DAMP

 es: DEFLOCULANTE

-Deflocculates are chemicals like sodium carbonate or sodium silicate added to slips to increase its fluidity.
-They are used generally for the fabrication of mold sections to help separating.
+Deflocculates are chemicals like sodium carbonate or sodium silicate added to slips to increase thier fluidity.
+They are used generally for the fabrication of mold sections to help separation.

-Deformation the changing of the shape caused by stress or strain of overheating when firing ceramics.
-The result can be caused by firing temperatures too high, so that the work in the kiln can no longer keep its shape.
+Deformation is the changing of the shape caused by stress or strain of overheating when firing pottery.
+The result can be caused by firing temperatures being too high, so that the work in the kiln can no longer keep its shape.
 It can be caused by impure clay or faults in the construction of the work and it is most noticeable in flat objects like tiles.
-Kilns shelves can bend but the standard of kiln ware is now so good that this seldom occurs; it is more likely to happen, in hand made work.
+Kiln shelves can bend but the standard of kiln ware is now so good that this seldom occurs; it is more likely to happen in hand made work.

 ca: DESHIDRATACIÓ